$150 Mandatory Fundraising Minimum

 What if I signed up as a climber but I want to be a racer?
 If you signed up as a climber but want to be a racer, please email email@example.com and the Big Climb staff can assist with switching your registration.

 What is the Big Climb Corporate Competition, and what are the prizes?
-You can learn more about the Corporate Competition for Big Climb 31 here.
+More information for Big Climb 2018's Corporate Competition is coming soon!

 How do I know if I am an Early Bird?
 You can check to see if you are an Early Bird by clicking here and looking for your name.